IgorKirei/active/README.md

 [![Linux Build][travis-image]][travis-url]

 ## Features
-- **high performance**, our main target is high performance, minimum of hidden unnecessary functionality
+- **high performance**, our main target is high performance, minimum of hidden unnecessary functionality, why? because you know better what you need and nobody knows what stack is the best in your unique case
-- **strict routing**, we like strict routing system, if method should use some certain parameters, it must get it
-- **simple use**, if newbie can use our framework without any problem, this is real cool
-- **friendly use**, we provide way for connect packages, modules from other developers
+- **extendable**, we provide a way to extend your future app with middlewares, so you can use modules from other developers

 ## Docs
 - [Website and Documentation](http://activejs.info/)
-Advice, criticism, help are much appreciated.

 ## Installation